parallelvirtualcluster/pvc/docs/architecture/cluster.md

 ### VXLAN (managed) Client Networks

-The sceond type of client network is the managed VXLAN network.
+The second type of client network is the managed VXLAN network.
 These networks make use of BGP EVPN, managed by route reflection on the coordinators, to create virtual layer 2 Ethernet tunnels between all nodes in the cluster.
 VXLANs are then run on top of these virtual layer 2 tunnels, with the primary PVC node providing routing, DHCP, and DNS functionality to the network via a single IP address.

 With this client network type, PVC is in full control of the network.
 No vLAN configuration is required on the switchports of each node's cluster network as the virtual layer 2 tunnel travels over the cluster layer 3 network.
 All client network traffic destined for outside the network will exit via the upstream network of the primary coordinator node; note that this may introduce a bottleneck and tromboning if there is a large amount of external and/or inter-network traffic on the cluster.
 The administrator should consider this carefully when sizing the cluster network.